Itema-as/c64-itema-demo/petscii/README.md

+# Designing levels and sprites

+Use      to design levels and sprites.
+Save as *.pe file in order to be able to load and the entire project.

 # Generating level files

-Use http://petscii.krissz.hu/ to design the levels:

 1. Load `itemaball.pe` found in this folder
-2. Edit levels
+2. Edit levels using "Screens" in the PETSCII editor
 3. Export levels to `*.seq` files
    - intro screen must be named 'intro.seq'
    - level screens must be named 'level_<n>.seq'
-4. Update 'convert-screens.sh'
+4. Update 'convert-screens.sh' if required
 5. Run 'convert-screens.sh'